Joseph O. Shelby: Later years

-In June 1865, rather than surrender, Shelby and approximately 1,000 of his remaining troops rode south into Mexico.
+In June 1865, rather than surrender, Shelby and about 1,000 of his remaining troops rode south into Mexico.
 Reportedly, Shelby sank his battle flag in the Rio Grande near present-day Eagle Pass, Texas, on the way to Mexico rather than risk the flag falling into the hands of the Federals.
 The event is depicted in a painting displayed at the Eagle Pass City Hall.
 For their determination not to surrender, Shelby's men were immortalized as "the undefeated".
-A later verse appended to the post-war Confederate anthem "The Unreconstructed Rebel" commemorates the defiance of Shelby and his men:
+A later verse appended to the postwar Confederate anthem "The Unreconstructed Rebel" commemorates the defiance of Shelby and his men:

 The plan was to offer their services to Emperor Maximilian as a "foreign legion".
-Maximilian declined to accept the ex-Confederates into his armed forces, but he did grant them land for the New Virginia Colony, an American settlement in Mexico near Veracruz.
+Maximilian declined to accept the ex-Confederates into his armed forces, but he did grant them land for the New Virginia Colony, an American settlement in Mexico near Córdoba, Veracruz.
 The grant was revoked two years later following the collapse of the empire and Maximilan's execution.
-The memory of Shelby and his men as "The Undefeated" is used as a basis for the 1969 John Wayne–Rock Hudson film by the same name.
+The memory of Shelby and his men as "the Undefeated" is used as a basis for the 1969 John Wayne–Rock Hudson film by the same name.

 Shelby returned to Missouri in 1867 and resumed farming.
 In 1883, Shelby was a critical witness for fellow ex-Confederate Frank James at James' trial.
-Shelby was appointed the U.S. Marshal for the Western District of Missouri in 1893, and retained this position until his death.
-He appointed an African American to office, which led to "bitter feeling among some of his neighbors."
+Shelby was appointed the U.S. marshal for the Western District of Missouri in 1893, and retained this position until his death.
+He appointed an African American to office, which led to "bitter feeling among some of his neighbors".
 Shelby defended his actions.

-Shelby died of pneumonia at his farm near Adrian, Missouri in 1897.
-He is buried in Kansas City in Forest Hill Calvary Cemetery in Kansas City.
-A Union General who had fought against Shelby, Alfred Pleasonton, remarked, “Shelby was the best cavalry general of the South.
-Under other conditions, he would have been one of the best in the world.”
+Shelby died of pneumonia at his farm near Adrian, Missouri, in 1897.
+He is buried in Kansas City in Forest Hill Calvary Cemetery.
+A Union general who had fought against Shelby, Alfred Pleasonton, remarked, "Shelby was the best cavalry general of the South.
+Under other conditions, he would have been one of the best in the world."

+Shelby Park in Eagle Pass, Texas, was named after him, which historian Jeremi Suri described as ironic because it militarizes the assertion of power like the original treason in the Confederacy.
+The pass is known as the "grave of the Confederacy".
+Shelby and his men buried their battle flags on the north bank of the Rio Grande before entering Mexico according to the famous Texas Ranger and cavalry officer Colonel Alexander Watkins Terrell, who was present at the crossing.